Understanding Let-to-Buy Mortgages

 Which lenders offer them?

-Although this is still a fairly niche area of lending, there are more lenders in the market than there once were.
-There are even a few high street lenders willing to consider let-to-buy, however, their criteria tend to be stricter.
+Although this is still a relatively niche lending area, more lenders are in the market than there once were.
+Even a few high street lenders are willing to consider let-to-buy; however, their criteria tend to be stricter.
 For example, Natwest will provide both mortgages required to complete a let-to-buy purchase, so long as the combined LTV is not more than 90% and the rental income is confirmed by an ARLA (Association of Residential Letting Agents) registered agent.

 Other lenders who consider these agreements include…

-The smaller and more specialist lenders typically have slightly more flexible criteria, however, many of them are only available via an intermediary and may have caveats that you have to take both mortgages with them.
+The smaller and more specialist lenders typically have slightly more flexible criteria.
+However, many of them are only available via an intermediary and may have caveats, such as the requirement that you take both mortgages with them.

 We're so confident in our service, we guarantee it.